 The level of anxiety about the future experienced in early adulthood varies from person to person, but self-confidence is part of the emotional and cognitive factors that protect against anxiety about the future.
 The purpose of this study was to determine the relationship between self-confidence and future anxiety in early adulthood.
+Early adulthood is a developmental phase characterized by major life transitions, increasing responsibilities, and uncertainty regarding career, relationships, and long-term life planning, which may heighten vulnerability to psychological distress.
 The research method used was quantitative, with data collected using a self-confidence scale and a future anxiety scale.
 The sample was selected based on accidental sampling with criteria of being between 18 and 40 years old and having a minimum education level of high school, resulting in 70 participants.
 Hypothesis testing used Spearman's rho correlation.
 The results indicated a negative correlation between the variables of self-confidence and anxiety with a sig. value (2-tailed) of 0.012 and a correlation coefficient value of -0.298.
 The hypothesis stating that there is a correlation between self-confidence and anxiety about the future in early adulthood was accepted.
-These findings emphasize the importance of developing psychological interventions that focus on increasing self-confidence as a preventive measure in reducing anxiety about the future.
+These findings emphasize the importance of developing psychological interventions that focus on increasing self-confidence, strengthening adaptive coping strategies, and enhancing emotional regulation as preventive measures in reducing anxiety about the future and improving overall psychological well-being.

 Copyrights © 2026